MolBIFFM/diana/README.md

 ---

-The configuration files provided in this repository exemplify projected workflows referring to data sets supplemented with the following publications.
+The configuration files provided in this repository refer to data sets supplemented with the following publications.

 1. M. Hahn, A. Covarrubias-Pinto, L. Herhaus, S. Satpathy, K. Klann, K. B.
 Boyle, C. Münch, K. Rajalingam, F. Randow, C. Choudhary, and I. Dikic, **SIK2 orchestrates actin-dependent host response upon *Salmonella* infection**, Proceedings of the National Academy of Sciences, vol. 118, no. 19, e2024144118, May 2021.